Signed in as:

 We now have some Cria (baby Alpacas) on the ground 😊.

-£25 per person leading their own alpaca.
+£25 per person leading their own Alpaca (adults and children aged 10 and over)

 A minimum of 2 alpacas need to be taken out together.
 We may put different groups together unless a private walk is requested.